 Soon after I returned to the boat, a guy walked by admiring it and asking questions about it.
 (Not and unusual occurrence.)
 Next thing I knew, Joe was giving him the tour.
 He loved the boat, took a brochure and said he wanted us to be his guest for dinner that night.
 He was Joe Bartolotta, owner of several highly thought of restaurants in Millwaukee.
 He made us a reservation for a window table at Lake Park Bistro.
 What we paid for the tip and the taxi both ways would've covered the bottle of wine!
 Everything considered - food, wine, service, view - it was an incredible meal and certainly a generous gesture.

 The following day we toured the Milwaukee Art Museum.
 The tour starts with the exterior of the building.
 Designed by Santiago Calatrava, it has wings that open and close.
-The interior of the building was a work of art also and we spent the afternoon enjoying the exhibits.

 The sky that evening did not bode well for our planned departure the next day, but spurred by concern that we'd be evicted, we braved the lake.